jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/resnet2.png" style="border:none;width:40%">
 </div>

-As always in DL, an idea often looks complicated in the diagram or the equation.
+As always in DL, an idea often looks complicated in a diagram or a equation.
 In LSTM, the state of a cell is updated by

 $$
 C_t = gate_{forget} \cdot C_{t-1} + gate_{input} \cdot \tilde{C}